-Housing and work for the homeless(SDGs 11, 10, 1, 3, 8)
+Housing and work for the homeless SDGs 11, 10, 1, 3, 8

 The "Housing and work for the homeless" is a housing-first inspired programme for persons and families experiencing homelessness.
 It has been implemented since 2015.
 During the period 2018-2020, 410 households joined the program and the total number of beneficiaries is 630, among which single parent and Roma families and a total of 160 children.
 The program has been reformed in 2020 aiming to act as a permanent housing and reintegration policy for the homeless.
-It is repeated every two years with a total budget of 10 million euros (state budget funding) and today it provides the following services for about 600 households: (i) Rent subsidy up to 250 euros per month to one person households and 350 euros for multi-person households for a period of 24 months, (ii) One-off allowance of 1.000 and up to 1.300 euros for household equipment, (iii) One-off allowance of 1.000 and up to 1.300 euros for household bills, (iv) Counseling and social support, (v) Work subsidy (full minimum wage covering) for a period of 12 months, (vi) Non wage subsidy for another -consequent- period of 12 months, (vii) Subsidy for training and working skills building and (viii) Linkage with complementary social services and allowances during the program (especially GMI) and after exiting the program (housing allowance).
+It is repeated every two years with a total budget of €10 million (state budget funding) and today it provides the following services for about 600 households: (i) Rent subsidy up to €250 per month to one person households and €350 for multi-person households for a period of 24 months, (ii) One-off allowance of 1,000 and up to €1,300 for household equipment, (iii) One-off allowance of €1,000 and up to €1,300 for household bills, (iv) Counselling and social support, (v) Work subsidy (full minimum wage covering) for a period of 12 months, (vi) Non wage subsidy for another -consequent- period of 12 months, (vii) Subsidy for training and working skills building and (viii) Linkage with complementary social services and allowances during the program (especially GMI) and after exiting the program (housing allowance).
 In the forthcoming period (2022-2024), 556 households will enter the program with a total number of beneficiaries estimated at 883 persons.